 1 – Reverse-Engineer Your Revenue Goal and Pricing Model

 Making $1,000,000 online is simply a numbers game.

-Your costs may be too high and it will take you too long.
+Your costs may be too high and it may take too long.

-Let’s imagine your widgets are $100 apiece, this means that you will need to sell 100,000 widgets.
+Let’s imagine your widgets are $100 apiece, this means that you will now need to sell 100,000 widgets to make a $1M.

 What if you sold widgets at $1,000 or $10,000 apiece?

 Do you see what am I getting at?

 What if you were selling a monthly subscription service to your widgets?

 If you sell your widgets for $16.7/mo, you would need to have roughly 5,000 subscribers

 $16.7 x 5,000 x 12 = 1,002,000